-Standard Standard Description 1.3C.12prof.Cr3 a.
-Evaluate and refine draft melodies, rhythmic passages, arrangements, and improvisations based on established criteria, including the extent to which they address identified purposes. b.
-Share personally developed melodies, rhythmic passages, and arrangements (individually or as an ensemble) that address identified purposes.
+Standard Standard Description 1.3C.12adv.Cr3 a.
+Evaluate and refine varied draft musical works based on appropriate criteria, including the extent to which they address identified purposes and contexts. b.
+Share varied, personally developed musical works (individually or as an ensemble) that address identified purposes and contexts.